SignLLM: Sign Language Production Large Language Models: More Details of Prompt2Sign

 \subsection{More Details of the Data}

-\textbf{Details of Processing.} Firstly, we obtain the original video from the internet.
+\paragraph{Details of Processing.} Firstly, we obtain the original video from the internet.
 As mentioned in the main text, this part still needs to be done manually, but a script can be written to speed up the process.
-What kind of sign language model you want to train requires corresponding corpus.
 Firstly, preliminary preprocessing can be done through scripts written by oneself or OpenASL \cite{shi-etal-2022-openASL} scripts .
 Secondly, the dialogue of the video is transcribed into text, videos are processed using OpenPose, and then used as input for our tool.
 Finally, enters the language mode corresponding to the data by setting the model to start training.

-\textbf{Time and Cost of Dataset Processing.} Among all the data processing steps, the most time-consuming step is 2Dto3D, whose core code is shown in Algorithm \ref{3_code}, RTX3060 can process 1000 clips after 10 hours, and can process 50-80 hours of How2Sign data in about half a month (there is no 80 after editing).
+\paragraph{Time and Cost of Dataset Processing} Among all the data processing steps, the most time-consuming step is 2Dto3D, a GPU can process 1000 clips after 10 hours, and can process 50-80 hours of How2Sign data in about half a month (there is no 80 after editing).
 Improving the performance of a single card does not make it much faster, which may be caused by multithreading concurrency restrictions.